MauritzOrlinski/WHILE-lang/README.md

-# A very smalls WHILE-Interpreter
+# A very small WHILE-Interpreter

-This small project is my attempt at writing a compact and small interpreter for the programming language WHILE It lead me to an overuse of regex and a probably bug-prone WHILE-Interpreter.
+This small project is my attempt at writing a compact interpreter for the programming language WHILE It lead me to an overuse of regex and a probably bug-prone WHILE-Interpreter.
 Please don't orientate your own interpreters on that mess I created.
-Take a look at some of my other projects for a clean approach to building languages.

 ## WHILE